orsonteodoro/gcf2/profiles/gaming/README.md

       It will studder gameplay or cause the computer to reset on false positive on nightmare mode during aggro.

-    - For the hardened kernel to protect against memory corruption, it is a user choice.
+    - For the hardened kernel to perform live memory corruption detection, it is a user choice that must be enabled.
+Virtually all proper hardened kernels will enable a flavor of ASan.
 The trade-off is speed versus comprehensive check.
 The choices are between KFENCE (~1.08x worst case penalty), Generic KASAN (4x worst case penalty), HW_TAGS KASAN (~1.2x worst case penalty), SW_TAGS KASAN (~1.8x worst case penalty).
-Most proper hardened kernels will enable a flavor of ASan.
 The distro kernel will enable KASAN but it should be disabled for competitive gaming to avoid a false positive unintended consequence scenario that leads to premature permadeath.
+For casual gaming, KFENCE has acceptable performance tolerance.
+For competitive gaming, the performance is unacceptable.
+KASAN may cause a 1-3 FPS drop.

 ## Performance bump policy